ChavesRaquel/dtu_mlops_age_prediction/dtu_mlops_age_prediction/reports/README.md

 > Answer:

 --- We have implement debugging while we were developing each script.
 A lot of errors have appeared during the coding and those bugs were solved while they were appearing when running the files.
 For this code, a single profiling has been used in order to see how the different parts of the training affect the computation time in the execution of the code.
 To use it, we implemented tensorboard locally with pytorch profiler inside our train_data.py file.
-We have observed the data, but due to time reasons, we couldn't apply the profiling results into the code to improve performance of the project.---
+We have observed the data, but due to time reasons, we could not apply the profiling results into the code in order to improve the performance of the project.---

 ## Working in the cloud